-A. Venting andor flaring of natural gas during drilling, completion, or production operations constitutes waste and is prohibited except as authorized in Subsections B, C and D of 19.15.27.8 NMAC.
-The operator has a general duty to maximize the recovery of natural gas and to minimize the venting and flaring of natural gas the release of natural gas to the atmosphere.
-During drilling, completion and production operations, the operator shall flare natural gas rather than vent natural gas except when flaring is technically infeasible or would pose a risk to safe operations or personnel safety, and venting is a safer alternative than flaring.
+A. Venting andor flaring of natural gas during drilling, completion, or production operations that constitutes waste as defined in 19.15.2 NMAC and is prohibited except as authorized in Subsections B, C and D of 19.15.27.8 NMAC.
+The operator has a general duty to maximize the recovery of natural gas and to-minimize the waste of natural gas through venting and flaring-of natural gas the release of natural gas to the atmosphere.
+During drilling, completion and production operations, the operator may vent or flare natural gas only as authorized in Subsections B, C and D of 19.15.27.8 NMAC.
+In all circumstances, the operator shall flare natural gas rather than vent natural gas except when flaring is technically infeasible or would pose a risk to safe operations or personnel safety, and venting is a safer alternative than flaring.